MaximeNasso/DanteStar/README.md

 In the bonus file, you can run the solver and the generator in graphical version.\
 **You need to compile the source files using ```make``` before trying to execute the binaries.**\
-**You need to have the SDL and SCFML libraries in your environment**
+**You need to have the SDL and CSFM libraries in your environment**

 ### Generator